Merging Med-Tech innovation with global commercial platforms

 The acquired Israeli start-ups will serve as ongoing sources for cost-efficient R&D as, based on Accelmed’s proven experience with Israeli R&D teams, they are not only innovative but also operate in a faster and more efficient way than their peers overseas.

 By merging Peer into EndoChoice and the addition of working capital, Accelmed was able to transform EndoChoice from a commodity player into a cutting edge technology company.
 The merger, carried out in 2013, led to Endochoice’s emergence as a leading, global, GI player with sales above $75M in 2015 (more than doubled since the merger), high double-digit growth and a presence in more than 25 countries.
-EndoChoice completed a successful IPO on June 2015 and was sold to Boston Scientific in October 2016.
+EndoChoice completed a successful IPO on June 2015 and was sold to Boston Scientific for $220M in October 2016.

 OIS is another example of the successful deployment of Accelmed’s Platform Model.